-The second category is restricted net position, which is divided into two categories, non-expendable and expendable.
+The second category is restricted net position, which is divided into two categories, nonexpendable and expendable.
 The corpus of nonexpendable restricted resources, as it pertains to endowments, is only available for investment purposes.
 The earnings on these funds support the programs and activities as determined by the donors, typically to fund scholarships and fellowships.
 Expendable restricted resources are available for expenditure by the University but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets.

 The last category, unrestricted net position, presents the net position available to the University for any lawful purpose of the University and is typically internally designated or committed for specific academic programs or initiatives.

-At September 30, 2019, the University's assets and deferred outflows of resources were \$5.0 billion, liabilities and deferred inflows of resources were \$2.8 billion, leaving a net position of \$2.2 billion.
-The overall increase in net position of \$55.5 million reflects the University's current year operations including growth in net tuition and fees, net income from residence halls, and an increase in State educational appropriations.
+At September 30, 2020, the University's assets and deferred outflows of resources were \$5.0 billion, liabilities and deferred inflows of resources were \$2.7 billion, leaving a net position of \$2.3 billion.
+The overall increase in net position of \$166.7 million reflects the University's current year operations including an increase in State educational appropriations and an increase in CTF operating and nonoperating gifts.